ikluft/prefvote/README.md

 ## Input file format

 The original and primary input file format of PrefVote is YAML with a predefined data structure.
 There is [documentation for the data format](doc/PrefVote_YAML_input.md).
-Also, as a library any data can be submitted directly.
+Also, when PrefVote is used as a library any data can be submitted by calling functions directly.

-In support of a proposed Open Source standard for preference voting system, PrefVote also supports the [Condorcet Election Format (CEF)](https://github.com/CondorcetVote/CondorcetElectionFormat), or CEF.
+In support of a proposed Open Source standard for preference voting systems, PrefVote also supports the [Condorcet Election Format (CEF)](https://github.com/CondorcetVote/CondorcetElectionFormat), or CEF.
 There is [documentation for PrefVote's support for CEF input files](doc/PrefVote_CEF_input.md).

 ## Tie-breaking modifications to algorithms